-“R3’s members are reporting receiving enquiries for advice from companies in industry sectors linked to retailers, such as recruitment agencies and shop fitters.
+“R3’s members are reporting receiving inquiries for advice from companies in industry sectors linked to retailers, such as recruitment agencies and shop fitters.

-“The sooner any businesses facing problems seeks advice from a qualified and professional adviser, the more options they will have to turn themselves around.”
+“The sooner any businesses facing problems seek advice from a qualified and professional adviser, the more options they will have to turn themselves around.”